SaraCaponi/Capstone/svc/README.md

 TODO Exploration

 - Finalize project structure
+- Convert to Notebooks
 - ngrams?
 - VADER
-- Confidence values
 - scikit learn
-  - LinearSVC
   - SGDClassifier
 - Handle words with repetitive characters such as 'sweeeeeeeet'
-- joblib import: which one should I use?
+- joblib import: How do I handle the two different imports?

 #### Training Data